- How much power does a PowerNEST generate?

 - Many small wind mills have proven inefficient in the urban environment, why would PowerNEST be different?

-- What is the weight of a PowerNEST?
+- How heavy is a PowerNEST?

 - What is the impact on the existing roof?
 Will an existing roof will be able to support it without additional structure?

 - What is the cost of a PowerNEST?

 - Does the efficiency reduce over its life time?

 - How does it connect to the existing electrical system?
 Converter?
 Inverter?

 - What data does it provide?

 - What maintenance or installation needs are required?